jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 - Request Volume Threshold : 4
 - Error Threshold Percentage : 50%
-- Sleep Window In Milliseconds : 5s
+- Sleep Window (Duration) : 5 seconds

 So, If there are 2 errors on 4 requests (50%), circuit breaker is open during 5 seconds.